-The Discipline Fund ETF is a low fee, tax efficient globally diversified fund of funds designed to help you behave better and stay the course.
+The Discipline Fund ETF is the first ever systematic countercyclical rebalancing fund designed to help you behave better and stay the course.

 The Discipline Fund is designed to do what its name implies – help investors stay fully invested and disciplined through all the behavioral challenges we encounter over the boom/bust cycle of markets.
 The fund implements this strategy using a methodology similar to what John Bogle discussed in this 2018 interview in which he said he rebalanced his portfolio in a countercyclical manner when markets were grossly overvalued because it helped him behave better.
 The Discipline Fund achieves this by implementing a 50/50 stock/bond benchmark that rebalances in a countercyclical manner over time using a highly diversified, long-term oriented, low fee, tax efficient structure that is fully automated to rebalance between 70/30 stocks/bonds and 30/70 stocks/bonds depending on macro conditions.

-The Discipline Fund tries to account for this risk by countercyclically rebalancing in a passive, tax and fee efficient manner while also understanding that investors don’t perceive risk in a static manner.
+The Discipline Fund seeks to create smoother and more balanced returns by countercyclically rebalancing in an inactive, tax and fee efficient manner while also understanding that investors don’t perceive risk in a static manner.
 Therefore, the Discipline Fund might be underweight stocks late in a market cycle or overweight stocks early in a cycle with the goal of helping the investor remain more comfortable and earning better returns than they otherwise would by helping them be better disciplined with their investments.